hkaraoglu/language-translator/README.md

 # language-translator
-Text localization module for nodeJS
+Text localization and translation module for nodeJS

-It benefits from Express 4.x possibilities.
-It requires Express.
+It requires ExpressJS.

 ## **Install**